GravitoLtd/gravitoltd.github.io/docs/Gravito_Pro_CMP/Components/GravitoCMP/gravito_cmp.md

 });
 ```

-Below is the list of event typse dispatched by the Gravito CMP component:
+Below is the list of event types  dispatched by the Gravito CMP component:

 | Event Name | Description |
 |------------|-------------|